muhassaf/NativeScript-Sample-Xpensity/README.md

 # Xpensity sample app

 Xpensity is a real life enterprise line of business application showing you how to deal with data and how to visualize the data in a rich and engaging way.
+This app is using charts and other components from the paid UI for NativeScript suite.

 ![Expensity app overview screen](https://www.nativescript.org/images/default-source/default-album/expensity-overview.png)
 ![Expensity app report details](https://www.nativescript.org/images/default-source/default-album/expensity-report-details.png)